 - In year three, 21 Alameda County schools in seven school districts participated in the STPP program. - o 11,100 participants in Year Three. - The STPP facilitated nearly 1.2 million trips between August 2018 and July 2019.
 On average, each participant used transit 10 times per month during the school year from September to May. - More than half of participating students indicated that the cost savings provided by the STPP is important to the student and his or her family.

-As a result of the effective implementation and evaluation of the STPP, in December 2018, the Alameda CTC approved the continuation and expansion of the program for five years beyond the pilot period, including Phase 1 of the STPP for the 2019/2020 school year.
-Future phases will be implemented based upon close monitoring of implementation of Phase 1, which tripled the pilot program size.
+As a result of the effective implementation and evaluation of the STPP, in December 2018, the Alameda CTC approved the continuation and expansion of the program for five years beyond the pilot period.